LeafandJam/leaf-guides/content/posts/uYou+.md

 # Refresh uYou+
 Unfortunately, apps that have been installed using non-developer Apple IDs are only valid for 7 days, and uYouPlus is not an exception.
 At which point it will no longer open (you'll see an error that says "YouTube is no longer available").

 To compensate for this, AltStore will periodically attempt to refresh uYouPlus in the background.
-In order for AltStore to do that, you must connect your phone with your Mac/PC via cable or Wi-fi.
+In order for AltStore to do that, you must connect your phone with your Mac/PC via cable or Wi-Fi.
 Then click Refresh All in ```AltStore > My Apps```

-To enable Refresh Apps over Wi-fi.
+To enable Refresh Apps over Wi-Fi.
 Make sure your phone and your mac/PC are on the same network.
     macOS: Open Finder and enable ```“Show this iPhone when on WiFi”``` for your phone.
     Windows: Open iTunes and enable ```iTunes Wi-Fi sync``` for your phone.